Quelle substitution des médicaments biologiques en France?

 However, in the light of advances in knowledge, interchangeability and substitution during initial prescription or treatment can now be envisaged under strict conditions and within the framework of the indications, dosage regimens and routes of administration common to the reference product.

-In order to guarantee proper use and safety during substitution, this substitution must be introduced gradually, initially for a limited number of medicines.
+In order to guarantee proper use and safety during substitution, this substitution is introduced gradually in France.
 The right of substitution for biosimilars is decided at national level by each member state.
-In France, the order of April 12, 2022 sets out the first two groups of biosimilars that can be substituted in pharmacies within a specific framework: filgrastim and pegfilgrastim (immunostimulant-cytokine agents).
-To date, only these two active substances are eligible for substitution in pharmacies.
+In France, the order of April 12, 2022 first sets out the first two groups of biosimilars that can be substituted in pharmacies within a specific framework: filgrastim and pegfilgrastim (immunostimulant-cytokine agents).

 What’s the latest on biosimilar substitution in France?